 The past two months have not been easy for Australians with the quarantine and other restrictions affecting businesses as well as individuals.
-In ridesharing, the reduced demand meant reduced income for drivers.
+In ridesharing, the decreased demand meant reduced income for drivers.

-The Government’s decision to lift the restrictions in three steps allows businesses to slowly open up while maintaining our safety and reducing the spread of the novel coronavirus.
+The Government’s decision to lift the restrictions in three steps allows businesses to slowly open up while maintaining our safety and curbing the spread of the novel coronavirus.

 - Cafés and restaurants can have up to 10 clients at a time.
 This is still a limited capacity for most venues, so they will continue to rely on takeaway services.

 - Retail stores will reopen but they must introduce new safety measures.

 - Indoor entertainment venues such as movie theatres, galleries, and clubs will remain closed.

 Employees are recommended to work from home and avoid public transport.

 Phase 1 allows people to connect with family and friends.
 You should see your rideshare earnings improve as more businesses start to open up and people choose to avoid public transport.
 It’s a good time to explore more rideshare apps and sign up so you can diversify your income sources when demand bounces back.

 Our members are already seeing their earnings increase and we’d love to hear your experience too.
 Email our team at email@example.com and share your feedback.